Ericsson/specpress/README.md

 ### Initialize your project

-Create a folder for your specification, move into the folder and initialize `npm` by running the following commands in the terminal:
+Create a folder in which, later on, you will clone your specifications git repositories, move into the folder and initialize `npm` by running the following commands in the terminal:

 ```
-# create a new folder called for example "ts101"
+# create a new folder called for example "mySpecifications"
-mkdir ts101
+mkdir mySpecifications

 # move into the folder
-cd ts101
+cd mySpecifications

 # initialize npm
 npm init